tkevin55/taxmedaddy/replit.md

 Supports bulk CSV imports for products and orders from Shopify exports.
 The service uses streaming parsers for efficiency, offering detailed error reporting and smart grouping for order data.

 ### Invoice Generation Engine
 A server-side service handling complex GST scenarios, including automatic CGST/SGST/IGST calculations and support for various pricing models.
 It uses Puppeteer for HTML-to-PDF conversion with custom GST-compliant templates and manages entity-specific invoice numbering.
 Signature images are embedded in PDFs as base64-encoded data URLs for reliable rendering.
 PDF output features modern system fonts, professional spacing, and a polished color palette matching the preview interface.
+Puppeteer is configured to use system-installed Chromium with container-optimized launch arguments.

 ### Backend Services
 Built with Node.js and Express in TypeScript.
 It utilizes Drizzle ORM with Neon for PostgreSQL, `csv-parser` for stream-based processing, Puppeteer for PDF generation, and local filesystem storage for invoices.
 The architecture follows a conventional route-handler pattern with middleware for security and error handling, ensuring multi-tenant isolation in all database queries.